fabudlx/Image_Description_with_Encoder-Decoder-Model/README.md

-# Image2Sequence
+# Autoamated Image Description with Encoder-Decoder-Model

-Automated Image Description System with stacked LSTMs
+Automated Image Description System that uses classic encoder (CNN+LSTM) decoder (stacked LSTM) model to generate appropriate descriptions for images

 ### Study

 This implementation is part of a Independent Study, done at the University of Hamburg, under the Department of Language Technology.
+The architecture is inspired by https://github.com/anuragmishracse/caption_generator!
+Thanks goes to Anurag Mishra for that.

 ### Prerequisites

 clone https://github.com/fabudlx/Image2SequenceFiles.git next to this project and go to the data and w2vModel folder.
 Follow the instructions to get the MS COCO 2017 dataset and the fasttext word embedding model.

+### Dataset and pretrained models

+MS COCO 2017 was used for training and validation

+English fasttest word embedding was used to embedd the sentences

+Pretrained VGG16 was used to embedd the images into image vectors

 ### Model